 Ms. Maryyum Masood is a Assistant Research Program Coordinator at the Center.
 She holds a B.Sc. degree in Defense and Diplomatic Studies from Fatima Jinnah Women University.
 Her seminar paper was titled “Geopolitics of South China Sea.”
 Her research interests are nuclear policy and development in South Asia.
 She regularly publishes on contemporary issues in prominent newspapers and magazines.

-Ms. Sabeen Malik is a Research Intern at the Center for International Strategic Studies (CISS).
+Ms. Sabeen Malik is a Research Assistant at the Center for International Strategic Studies (CISS).
 She holds an M. Phil degree in International Relations from National Defence University, Islamabad.
 Her research interests include Pakistan’s Foreign Policy Affairs, Geopolitics in Indian Ocean, Non-traditional Security, and Climate Change.
 Her M. Phil’s dissertation was on “Climate Change Policy Responses: A Comparative Analysis of India and Pakistan”.
 She also contributes opinion articles in prominent newspapers and magazines.

 Mr. Yasir Mehmood is Administrative and Accounts Manager at the Center for International Strategic Studies (CISS) Islamabad, Pakistan, where he deals with administration matters, human resource and financial reports and responsible for audit, monitoring, upgrading and tax compliance.
 He has experience of different projects as research associate, an organizer of SME and Entrepreneurship, Participated as a presenter in Marketing Presentation Gala (MPG) and also organized 3rd National Universities of Modern Languages (NUML) job fair.